Swimming with turtles in Akumal, Mexico

 How to get to Akumal

 Akumal is a small beach town in Riviera Maya, located about halfway between Playa del Carmen and Tulum.
-Since it’s only 65 miles from Cancún, 24 miles from Playa del Carmen and 17 miles from Tulum, Akumal is a perfect day trip from all of these popular tourists destinations.
+Since it’s only 65 miles from Cancún, 24 miles from Playa del Carmen and 17 miles from Tulum, Akumal is a perfect day trip from all of these places.
 Getting there is easy and there are several ways to do it.

 Getting to Akumal by car